Keyfactor/hashicorp-vault-secretsengine/README.md

 - url
     - The url pointing to the keyfactor platform with no trailing slashes **(example: "https://kftrain.keyfactor.lab")**
-- username
-    - The username of the account used for authenticating to the platform including the domain **(example: " KEYFACTOR\VaultUser")**
-- password
-    - The password corresponding to the user account for authenticating to the platform.
 - ca
     - The certificate authority used when issuing certificates via the plugin **(example: kftrain.keyfactor.lab\\\\keyfactor-KFTRAIN-CA)**
 - template
     - The certificate template name to use when issuing certificates.
 It should be issuable by the CA

+#### Basic Authentication Configuration

+If you are using basic authentication to Keyfactor Command, you will also need to set the following values:

+- username
+    - The username of the account used for authenticating to the platform including the domain **(example: " KEYFACTOR\VaultUser")**
+- password
+    - The password corresponding to the user account for authenticating to the platform.

+#### oAuth2 Configuration

+##### Client Credentials Grant

+If you are using the client credentials grant to authenticate to Keyfactor Command, you will also need to set the following values:

+- client_id
+    - The client ID of the oAuth2 client used for authenticating to the platform
+- client_secret
+    - The client secret corresponding to the oAuth2 client for authenticating to the platform
+- token_url
+    - The URL to the oAuth2 token endpoint for the platform
+- scopes
+    - The scopes of the oAuth2 client
+- audience
+    - The audience of the oAuth2 client

+##### Access Token

+If you are using a static access token to authenticate to Keyfactor Command, you will also need to set the following
+value:

+- access_token
+    - The access token used for authenticating to the platform

 Once you've set the configuration properties, run the command:
 `vault read <instance name>/config`